 Removing the level crossing will:

-- Provide a safer crossing point for pedestrian, cyclists and drivers travelling across the Upfield line
+- provide a safer crossing point for pedestrians, cyclists and drivers travelling across the Upfield line

 How do we decide on a design option?